 '''

 <Connector port="8080" protocol="HTTP/1.1"

 connectionTimeout="20000"

 redirectPort="8443" />

 '''

-3. Run ldapsearch on the Broker Store to find the client ID for the Identity Broker Console application.
-The same command can be used for the Privacy Preferences application with the search filter ds-broker-id=@PrivacyPrefs@.
+3. Run broker-admin get-application-prop on the Broker Store to find the client ID for the Identity Broker Console application.
+The same command can be used for the Privacy Preferences application.